 Just like online casinos, online poker sites need to attract your business.
 And even though PokerStars controls the market in Pennsylvania, it won’t always be like that, so they too have given out a series of bonuses to help draw in new customers and keep them loyal.

 PokerStars gives new players a bonus just for signing up and making a modest deposit.
 Deposit as little as $20 into your account and you'll receive free play cash as well as tournament tickets.
 These will give you entry into tournaments that can pay as much as 1,000 times the buy-in.

 You can reject the Welcome Bonus offer and instead opt for a Deposit Bonus that could be worth a lot more.
 Make a number of qualifying deposits within 60 days of signing up and you could get hundreds of dollars in bonus cash.

 For every $1 you pay in tournament fees or rake, you’ll receive five redemption points.
-And for every 100 redemption points you accrue, you will get $10 of your bonus converted into cash that can be withdrawn.
+And for every 100 redemption points that you accrue, you will get $10 of your bonus converted into cash that can be withdrawn.
 You have several months to redeem the full amount of the bonus, so check the terms and conditions for exact details.

 PokerStars offers its Stars Rewards program, which awards points for every real money play.
 Earn more points and get closer to earning one of six prize chests.
 Each chest contains tournament tickets, reward tokens, and cash.

 The six chests and range of value are: